luismartinezs/luis-martinez-site/content/blog/sc2-outline.md

     - For example: exercising, investing, reading, writing...
   - Don't let your life be a mess
   - Don't go aimless on your day to day, without knowing what to do.
 Set habits mindfully

+- 4.5 Put your habits in autopilot
+  -

 - 5. Give your habits (macro) priority over "urgent" stuff that shows up daily (micro)
   - Life gets in the way of your plans constantly